Patient education: Recovery after coronary artery bypass graft surgery (CABG) (Beyond the Basics)

 Patients with complications of a heart attack, such as recurrent chest pain, abnormal heart rhythms (arrhythmias), or heart failure are at intermediate or high risk of heart-related problems during sex.
 People in these risk groups need further evaluation and/or treatment before attempting to have sex.
-A cardiologist or internal medicine specialist can help a person to know when sex is safe.
+Talk to your healthcare provider if you have questions about when you can safely resume sex.

 Sexual problems — Sexual problems after a bypass surgery are common, occurring in one-half to three-quarters of patients.
 Both men and women may have less sex or feel less satisfied with sexual activity.
 A variety of factors may contribute, including side effects of drugs (such as beta blockers), depression, and fears about triggering a new heart attack or dying.
 Since sexual activity is a type of physical activity, exercise testing can be used to determine if a person is at any risk of heart problems related to sex.

-Use of Viagra®, Cialis® or Levitra® — For many men with erectile dysfunction, medications such sildenafil (brand name: Viagra®), tadalafil (brand name: Cialis®) or vardenafil (brand name: Levitra®) are highly effective.
-There have been concerns that these agents might cause side effects or increase the risk of heart attack in people with CHD.
+Use of Viagra, Cialis or Levitra — For many men with erectile dysfunction, medications such sildenafil (brand name: Viagra), tadalafil (brand name: Cialis) or vardenafil (brand name: Levitra) are highly effective.
+There have been concerns that these agents might cause side effects or increase the risk of heart attack in people with coronary heart disease.
 However, if used appropriately, these drugs appear to be well tolerated and safe.
-(See "Patient information: Sexual problems in men (Beyond the Basics)".)
+(See "Patient education: Sexual problems in men (Beyond the Basics)".)